cb109/hunt_showdown_outfitter/README.md

 ### Important Things to know

+- Empty item slots will be deselected in Hunt when equipping.
+- You can exclude item slots on a loadout using the checkbox, those will be skipped when equipping.
+That way you can e.g. just define tools and consumables as a base-loadout.
+- Shift-Clicking the item checkbox will equip just this item slot in Hunt.
+Useful for debugging loadouts.
 - Configure your `Settings > UI Coordinates` in the tool first before creating loadouts.
   - The debug-screenshot buttons seems to give best result using the `Window Mode: Borderless`.
   - A great tool to figure out coordinates visually is using [Greenshot](https://getgreenshot.org/) and its "Capture region" function which will display x/y pixel coordinates as you go.